Owen E. LeFevre House

 The Owen E. LeFevre House is a historic home in Denver, Colorado.
-It was built prior to 1896, when it became the home of Owen E. Levre.
+It was built prior to 1896, when it became the home of Owen E. LeFevre.
 At that time it had a carriage entrance gate from 13th Street to the southwest of the house.
 It was listed on the National Register of Historic Places on August 13, 1976.

 Colonel Charles E. Taylor

 Built in 1893, architects Kirchner & Kirchner, for Colonel Charles E. Taylor, at a cost of $45,000, the Owen LeFevre House is on the border of the Cheesman Park and Congress Park neighborhoods.
 It had a wrap-around porch that ran the full length of the south and east sides of the home.